timdoan22/timdoan22/README.md

 - 👋 Hi, I’m @timdoan22
 - 👀 I’m interested in ... tinkering and learning.
 - 🌱 I’m currently learning ...
-Django
+Bootstrap and Flask
 - 💞️ I’m looking to collaborate on ... anything.
 - 📫 How to reach me ... timdoan01@gmail.com